 Student participants will be divided into four categories as follows:

 - (A)Students who have ONLY learned Spanish exclusively in the classroom.

 - (B)Students with limited outside experience at home or in a Spanish-speaking environment.

 - (C)Students with extensive outside experience at home or in a Spanish-speaking environment.

 - (D)Students reared and educated in a Spanish-speaking environment.

-Students will register at the numeric level that corresponds with their most recent level of Spanish instruction (years 2, 3, or 4) and in the category that best describes their Spanish-learning experiences.
+Students will register at the numeric level that corresponds with their most recent level of Spanish instruction (years 2, 3, 4, or AP) and in the category that best describes their Spanish-learning experiences.
 This decision is made between the student and the teacher and with the understanding that the student will be placed in the correct category.
 If a student is found to have competed in the incorrect category (A D category student who signed up for A or B category competition, for example.), that student’s scores will be disqualified, and that school will not be allowed to compete the following year.

 Ex: A student who has learned Spanish exclusively through school and is in Spanish III would be 3A.